-- 2 Place one of your player markers on the delivery slot to indicate that you completed it. - 3 Score the Points ★ awarded by the Church delivery slot and add a part to the church.
+- 1 Transport the required materials to the Church and consume them.
+Grant any rewards for Refined and High Quality materials immediately as soon as you transport them.
+You may use Gold ® obtained this way for a Free Market purchase within the same delivery. - 2 Place one of your player markers on the delivery slot to indicate that you completed it. - 3 Score the Points ★ awarded by the Church delivery slot immediately and add a part to the Church.

-A "/" sign, means "and/or" which allows for a combination of the listed resources.
-For example, 3 TM/B means a total of 3 resources that are any combination of Milk TM and Brick B.
+A "¶" sign, means "and¶or" which allows for a combination of the listed resources.
+For example, 3 ♣ ♠ means a total of 3 resources that are any combination of Milk ♣ and Brick ♠.